What makes a Good Fruit?

 - contains a very high amount of anti-oxidants (yes, anti-oxidants are a big deal!)

 That’s right – more berries!
-The main reason that strawberries makes the cut is that they stand out in folic acid, Vitamin C and taste levels.
-This in addition to the fact that they are a great choice for all-round micro-nutrient content and low-calorie goodness.
+Strawberries make the cut because they have high folic acid, Vitamin C levels.
+They are also a great choice for all-round micro-nutrient content and low-calorie goodness.
+Also, they taste good!

-In addition to high levels of folic acid, strawberries have high levels of other Vitamin B group compounds like niacin.
-These B-complex vitamins have many and varied health benefits such as allowing cells to get the most “bang for buck” from energy sources like carbohydrates.
+With high levels of folic acid, strawberries have high levels of other Vitamin B group compounds like niacin.
+B-complex vitamins have many health benefits such as allowing cells to get the most “bang for buck” from energy sources like carbohydrates.

 And yes, they are high in anti-oxidants!

-Whilst this list is accurate given our stated requirements, each individual person will probably have a different list of the best 3 fruits for them, because we all have different requirements and lifestyles.
-So, eat lots of fruit and make the right choices!
+Whilst this list is accurate given our stated requirements, consider that it may not be for you.
+Everyone will probably have a different list of the best 3 fruits for them, because we all have different lifestyles and preferences.
+The bottom-line is, eat lots of fruit and make the right choices!